-In the opinion of Hawkins Delafield & Wood LLP, Bond Counsel to the Participants, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Notes designated as and comprising interest with respect to the Certificates is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code") and (ii) interest on the Notes designated as and comprising interest is not treated as a preference item in calculating the alternative minimum tax under the Code, however for tax years beginning after December 31, 2022, interest designated as and comprising interest with respect to the Certificates is included in the "adjusted financial statement income" of certain corporations that are subject to the alternative minimum tax under Section 55 of the Code.
-In addition, in the opinion of Bond Counsel to the Participants, under existing statutes, interest on the Notes designated as and comprising interest with respect to the Certificates is exempt from personal income taxes imposed by the State of California.
+In the opinion of Hawkins Delafield & Wood LLP, Bond Counsel to the Participant, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Notes designated as and comprising interest with respect to the Certificates is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code") and (ii) interest on the Notes designated as and comprising interest with respect to the Certificates is not treated as a preference item in calculating the alternative minimum tax under the Code, however for tax years beginning after December 31, 2022, interest designated as and comprising interest with respect to the Certificates is included in the "adjusted financial statement income" of certain corporations that are subject to the alternative minimum tax under Section 55 of the Code.
+In addition, in the opinion of Bond Counsel to the Participant, under existing statutes, interest on the Notes designated as and comprising interest with respect to the Certificates is exempt from personal income taxes imposed by the State of California.
 See "TAX MATTERS" herein.

-\$14,200,000 LOS ANGELES COUNTY SCHOOLS POOLED FINANCING PROGRAM 2022-23 POOLED TRAN PARTICIPATION CERTIFICATES SERIES A
+\$11,800,000 LOS ANGELES COUNTY SCHOOLS POOLED FINANCING PROGRAM 2023-24 POOLED TRAN PARTICIPATION CERTIFICATES SERIES A

-Evidencing and Representing Proportionate and Undivided Interests of the Owners Thereof in 2022-23 Tax and Revenue Anticipation Notes of Certain Los Angeles County School Districts
+Evidencing and Representing Proportionate and Undivided Interests of the Owners Thereof in 2023-24 Tax and Revenue Anticipation Notes of Manhattan Beach Unified School District